abou7mied/save-fb-post-photos/README.md

 ![](screenshots/1.jpg)
 ![](screenshots/2.jpg)

-##Disclaimer
+## Disclaimer
-This extension doesn't violate Facebook terms of use or media rights, it only allows you to download the photos that have "Download" button enabled.
+This extension does not violate Facebook terms of use or media rights, it only allows you to download the photos that have "Download" button enabled.
-This is not an offical extension and it's not provided by Facebook.
+This is not an official extension and it's not provided by Facebook.